pybites/pybites.github.io-source/content/django-rest-tips-api.md

 _Postman Simplifies API Development._, download it [here](https://www.getpostman.com/)

+Get all tips:

 ![get all tips]({filename}/images/django-rest-digital-ocean/postman-get-all.png)

+Get a single tip:

 ![get single tip]({filename}/images/django-rest-digital-ocean/postman-get-one.png)

-I cannot post!
+Verify I cannot post without login:

 ![cannot post]({filename}/images/django-rest-digital-ocean/postman-post.png)

-### Django REST Framework's front-end
+### Django REST Framework

-Django REST provides a really nice front-end to play with our new API:
+Django REST provides a really nice browser interface to play with our new API:

 ![Django rest front-end]({filename}/images/django-rest-digital-ocean/django-rest-browser1.png)

-As I am an _anonymous_ user I cannot edit:
+As I am an _anonymous_ user I don't see any edit options:

 ![Django rest front-end]({filename}/images/django-rest-digital-ocean/django-rest-browser2.png)

-When I log in as my _superuser_ I can:
+When I log in as my _superuser_ though a form and delete button show up:

 ![Django rest front-end]({filename}/images/django-rest-digital-ocean/django-rest-browser3.png)

-And navigating back to the root I also can `POST` a new tip now when logged in:
+Navigating back to the root of the API, I can also `POST` a new tip now that I am logged in:

 ![Django rest front-end]({filename}/images/django-rest-digital-ocean/django-rest-browser4.png)

 ### Tests

-Ideally we'd write some tests at this point to automatically regression test the API at this point.
-I leave that as an exercise (challenge) for the reader.
-You can PR your code [here](https://codechalleng.es/challenges/39/).
+Ideally we'd write some tests at this point to future-proof any changes we have to make to our API.
+I leave that as an exercise (challenge) for the reader though.
+You can PR your code for this challenge [here](https://codechalleng.es/challenges/39/).
+We did a similar exercise [here](https://pybit.es/simple-flask-api.html).

 ---